jiangcuo/pxvdi/en/client/ThinOS.md

 ### 4.1 Exiting the Program

 PXVDI has a daemon process.
-To exit the daemon and return to the desktop, press the operation keys `Ctrl + F4` `three` times in succession.
+To exit the daemon and return to the desktop, press the operation keys `ALT + F4` `three` times in succession.
 ### 4.2 网络连接

 Wired Network Card